Raymond trained and worked as an actor before joining Thames Television

 Thau, the first director.
 He really liked everything that Raymond

-work.
-Raymond likes to be given lots of rope, and he explained
+Raymond likes to be given lots of rope, and he explained that "If

-that "If somebody is employed to carry out a certain task
+somebody is employed to carry out a certain task (such as costume

-(such as costume design), then they should be trusted to get on
+design), then they should be trusted to get on with it."
+This

 The look of the original show came largely from Raymond.
 The original